Instructions for authors

 • at the same time we recommend using also the secondary address snm.archeologia.editor@gmail.com

-• we recommend using a transfer service to send a larger amount of data
+• we recommend using a transfer service to send a larger amount of data (more than 10 MB)

 Paper language and translations: